jarun/nnn/README.md

 `nnn` was initially forked from [noice](http://git.2f30.org/noice/) but is significantly [different](https://github.com/jarun/nnn/wiki/nnn-vs.-noice) today.
 I chose to fork because:
 - one can argue my approach deviates from the goal of the original project -  keep the utility `suckless`. `noice` was rudimentary.
 In my opinion evolution is the taste of time.
 - I would like to have a bit of control on what features are added in the name of desktop integration.
 A feature-bloat is the last thing in my mind.
 Check out [nnn design considerations](https://github.com/jarun/nnn/wiki/nnn-design-considerations) for more details.

+Trivia: The name `nnn` stands for _Noice is Not Noice, a noicer fork..._.

 #### MENTIONS